Raexyl/Vertigo/README.md

  - run "cmake --build ."

 ### Dev Todo
- - Polygons?
-	 - Find and store contact points?
+ - PolyCircle --> Get contact points if overlapping!
-	 - Rotations! (scalar cross product)
+ - Add cross product math in Manifold::Solve().

  - What if there is no posDif between bodies?
 We need a default bias? in Vec2?
  - Links (between bodies)